 - Notice of Intent (NOI) to Prepare an EIS for Bremerton Waterfront Infrastructure Improvements, Bremerton, Kitsap County, WA, and To Announce a Virtual Public Scoping Meeting (June 8, 2022).
 This NOI announced the intent of the Navy to produce an EIS that evaluates the potential environmental impacts of construction, modification, replacement, demolition, and operation of waterfront infrastructure and facilities at Puget Sound Naval Shipyard (PSNS) & Intermediate Maintenance Facility (IMF) at NAVBASE Kitsap-Bremerton, Washington.
-The NOI also announced a 30-day public scoping period beginning June 8, 2022 through July 11, 2022.
-As of NOI publication, the purpose of the Proposed Action is to address critical deficiencies in dry dock capability, capacity, and seismic survivability at NAVBASE Kitsap-Bremerton to enable PSNS & IMF to meet its mission in supporting the Navy's nuclear fleet. - Final EIS for Developing Home Port Facilities for Three Nimitz-Class Aircraft Carriers in Support of the U.S. Pacific Fleet (July 1999, Record of Decision dated January 28, 2000).
+The NOI also announced a 30-day public scoping period beginning June 8, 2022, through July 11, 2022.
+As of NOI publication, the purpose of the Proposed Action is to address critical deficiencies in dry dock capability, capacity, and seismic survivability at NAVBASE KitsapBremerton to enable PSNS & IMF to meet its mission in supporting the Navy's nuclear fleet. - Final EIS for Developing Home Port Facilities for Three Nimitz-Class Aircraft Carriers in Support of the U.S. Pacific Fleet (July 1999, Record of Decision dated January 28, 2000).
 This EIS evaluated potential environmental impacts of constructing and operating facilities and infrastructure to homeport three Nimitz-class, nuclear-powered aircraft carriers (CVNs) with the U.S. Pacific Fleet at San Diego, California; Bremerton, Washington; Everett, Washington; and Pearl Harbor, Hawaii.
 The EIS analyzed impacts associated with facility and infrastructure upgrades at Naval Air Station North Island, Coronado, California, to support homeporting of three CVNs rather than one CVN and two conventionally powered aircraft carriers.
 The EIS also supported the upgrade of existing CVN support facilities at Puget Sound Naval Shipyard, Bremerton, Washington to meet current standards, and maintained NAVSTA Everett, Washington as a CVN homeport.
-The Record of Decision (ROD) and following construction and homeporting of Nimitz-class aircraft carriers established NAVBASE Kitsap as one of West Coast homeports for nuclear-powered aircraft carriers. - Final Supplemental EIS/Overseas EIS for Northwest Training and Testing (September 2020, Record of Decision dated September 23, 2021).
+The Record of Decision (ROD) and following construction and homeporting of Nimitz-class aircraft carriers established NAVBASE Kitsap as one of West Coast homeports for nuclear-powered aircraft carriers.
+In 2008, the Navy completed a supplemental analysis (Supplemental EIS December 2008, ROD January 2009) with the primary focus on vehicular traffic and traffic-related issues.
+The document evaluated the effectiveness of traffic mitigation measures implemented pursuant to the 2000 ROD and reevaluated the 1999 traffic impact analysis in light of new circumstances or information relevant to traffic conditions. - Final Supplemental EIS/Overseas EIS for Northwest Training and Testing (September 2020, Record of Decision dated September 23, 2021).
 This Supplemental EIS/Overseas EIS evaluated the potential environmental impacts of continuing military readiness activities in the Northwest Training and Testing Study Area.
 The Supplemental EIS/Overseas EIS supported the issuance of marine mammal incidental take authorizations under the Marine Mammal Protection Act and incidental takes of threatened and endangered marine species under the Endangered Species Act (ESA).
-In addition to the at-sea range complexes, the study area also included vessel (including aircraft carrier) transit areas through Puget Sound and Navy pierside locations where sonar maintenance and testing occurs as part of overhaul, modernization, maintenance, and repair activities at NAVBASE Kitsap-Bremerton, NAVBASE Kitsap-Bangor, and NAVSTA Everett (Navy, 2020a). - Integrated Natural Resources Management Plan (INRMP) for Naval Base Kitsap (September 2018).
-This management plan provides guidance regarding long-term planning of the natural reso NAVBASE Kitsap, including Bremerton.
-It supports the military mission while protecting and enhancing natural resources in alignment with legal requirements an stewardship.
+In addition to the at-sea range complexes, the study area also included vessel (including aircraft carrier) transit areas through Puget Sound and Navy pierside locations where sonar maintenance and testing occurs as part of overhaul, modernization, maintenance, and repair activities at NAVBASE Kitsap-Bremerton, NAVBASE Kitsap-Bangor, and NAVSTA Everett (Navy, 2020a).

+• Integrated Natural Resources Management Plan (INRMP) for Naval Base Kitsap (September 2018).
+This management plan provides guidance regarding long-term planning of the natural resources of NAVBASE Kitsap, including Bremerton.
+It supports the military mission while protecting and enhancing natural resources in alignment with legal requirements and stewardship.
 It was endorsed for approval by the U.S. Navy, U.S. Fish and Wildlife Service (USFWS), Washington State Department of Fish and Wildlife, and National Marine Fisheries Service.